-World View’s “stratollites” and new spaceport aim to change the business of space
+World View’s ‘stratollites’ and new spaceport aim to change the business of space

 Putting people in pods

 Kelly shed some light on why the stratosphere has been such a neglected area in space exploration and travel.
-There’s not enough air for aeroplanes, and you also can’t put a traditional spacecraft there and keep it there, he said.
-But stratollites thread that needle, and this has potential not just for experimentation and remote observation – it could spark a new tourism industry.
+There’s not enough air for airplanes, and you also can’t put a traditional spacecraft there and keep it there, he said.
+But stratollites thread that needle, and this has potential not just for experimentation and remote observation — it could spark a new tourism industry.

 Kelly said that this isn’t just about flying stratollites, but about flying people, too.
-World View is pursuing this opportunity through an experimental program it calls “Voyager,” which will eventually put capsule with capacity to hold six passengers and two crew (plus a washroom) and take them up via balloon, too.
+World View is pursuing this opportunity through an experimental program it calls “Voyager,” which will eventually have a capsule with the capacity to hold six passengers and two crew (plus a washroom) and take them up via balloon, too.

 This would enable “everyday people, tourists, the ability to see our Earth as a ball floating in the blackness of space,” Kelly said.
 That’s a transformative experience, he said, and I lack the personal perspective to suggest the former astronaut could be incorrect about that.

-It’s not going to be open to everyone, of course, but Kelly said they could potentially offer thousands of people worldwide the ability to go to space, and he added that World View could potentially do this in many spots around the world eventually.
-It’ll be expensive, of course: the starting price for tickets is at around $75,000 right now, and Poynter says that could get more expensive because of demand in the near term.
+It’s not going to be open to everyone, of course, but Kelly said they could potentially offer thousands of people worldwide the ability to go to space, and he added that World View could potentially do this in many spots around the world — eventually.
+It’ll be expensive, of course: The starting price for tickets is around $75,000 right now, and Poynter says that could get more expensive because of demand in the near term.
 Eventually, though, it hopes to get it down to $50,000, or even $25,000 through economies of scale.

 How soon could World View start putting people up in space?
 There’s no definite timeline yet, but it hopes to fly an aerodynamic test vehicle this year that will show how their future capsule will behave in real-world conditions.
 Kelly also told me that it’s possible they could be flying their first missions with human pilots on board within the next couple of years.